Layr-Labs/eigenlayer-cli/README.md

 eigenlayer operator register operator.yaml
 ```

-Make sure that if you use `local_keystore` as signer, you give the path to the keys created in above section.
+Make sure that if you use `local_keystore` as the signer, you give the path to the keys created in the above section.

 After you complete the registration, you can check the registration status of your operator using